wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 = Plugin Support =
 * If you have a question or problem with the All In One Security plugin, post it on the support forum and we will help you.

+= Developers =
+* If you are a developer and you need some extra hooks or filters for this plugin then let us know.

 = Translations =
 * All In One WP Security plugin can be translated to any language.